-above) with a trade against complex orders if there are complex orders in the COB (including any remaining balance of an order that enters the COB after a partial trade with the legs pursuant to subparagraph (i)) that are marketable against each other and priced within the derived net market.
-The resulting execution will occur at a market clearing price that is inside the derived net market and that matches complex orders to the extent marketable pursuant to the allocation algorithm from Rule 6.12, as determined by the Exchange on a class-by-class basis.
+([b]ii) The COB will open (or continue to open with another trade if a trade occurred pursuant to subparagraph (i) above) with a trade against complex orders if there are complex orders in the COB (including any remaining balance of an order that enters the COB after a partial trade with the legs pursuant to subparagraph (i)) that are marketable against each other and priced within the derived net market.
+The resulting execution will occur at a market clearing price that is inside the derived net market and that matches complex orders to the extent marketable pursuant to the electronic allocation algorithm from Rule 6.45A or 6.45B, as applicable, as determined by the Exchange on a class-by-class basis[.
 In determining the priority,] with the addition that the COB gives priority to complex orders whose net price is better than the market clearing price first, and then to complex orders at the market clearing price.
-To the extent there is any remaining balance, the complex orders will be processed as they would on an intra-day basis under Rule 6.13. [(]This subparagraph ([b]ii) is applicable to stock-option orders.[)]
+To the extent there is any remaining balance, the complex orders will be processed as they would on an intra-day basis under Rule 6.53C. [(]This subparagraph ([b]ii) is applicable to stock-option orders.[)]

 ([c]b) The "derived net market" for a stock-option order strategy will be calculated using the Exchange's best bid or offer in the individual option series leg(s) and the NBBO in the stock leg.
-The "derived net market" for any other complex order strategy will be calculated using the Exchange's best bid or offer in the individual option series legs.
+The "derived net market" for any other complex order strategy will be calculated using the Exchange's best bid or offer in the individual option series legs

-(c) The Exchange may also use the process described in paragraph (a) of this Interpretation and Policy .07 when the COB reopens a strategy after a time period during which trading of that strategy was unavailable.
+(c) The Exchange may also use the process described in paragraph (a) of this Interpretation and Policy .11 when the COB reopens a strategy after a time period during which trading of that strategy was unavailable.